 Harmed by Coronavirus?
 Discuss Your Legal Options With a Santa Rosa Personal Injury Lawyer

-While potentially difficult to prove, a coronavirus personal injury case may still be worth pursuing.
+A coronavirus personal injury case may be difficult to prove.
+However, it may still be worth pursuing.
 Contracting COVID-19 is a serious matter due to the risk of fatality it poses for you and your loved ones.
-If another party’s negligence is the reason you become sick, this negligence is reckless and should not go unaddressed.
+If another party’s negligence is the reason you become sick, this negligence is reckless and you should address it.
 At the same time, some cases will be easier to prove than others.
 If you believe you have a valid claim, contact a Santa Rosa personal injury lawyer to discuss the details of your situation.
 In a free consultation, we can determine the validity of your claim and discuss your legal options from there.
 To get started, give us a call at (707) 833-8614.